TLE-MEC/Hack-CP-DSA/PULL_REQUEST_TEMPLATE.md

-Hey there!, Thanks for submitting a PR to this repo :smiley:
-Please complete the following checklist for your PR to be approved.
+Hey there!, Thanks for submitting a PR to this repo Please complete the following checklist for your PR to be approved.
 Mark the items by adding an `x`.
 Example:  - [ ] Mark me as completed
 To mark: - [x] Mark me as completed